-Activity/ Level of Service Change from 2018-28 LTP Reason What will be done differently Options for consultation and engagement businesses, residents, visitors, students and potential migrants: Number of engagements (5.2 million) on ChristchurchNZ owned digital channels and platforms (M) 5.3.1.1 Increase social engagement by 30% year on year 5.3.1.2 Increase clicks to ChristchurchNZ website by 25% year on year Targets combined for attracting visitors, businesses and migrants and supporting a portfolio approach to major events. students, potential migrants and residents 5.1.7.3 Ensure Christchurch is well positioned as a Confident City that is attractive to businesses, residents, visitors, students and potential migrants: 50 engagements with trade agents or investors in priority markets and sectors (C) ChristchurchNZ leads the promotion and marketing of Christchurch and Canterbury to visitors: At least 50 famils hosted and 10 trade events led or attended in priority markets Engagements with trade agents and investors in priority markets and sectors.
+Activity/ Level of Service Change from 2018-28 LTP Reason What will be done differently Options for consultation and engagement owned digital channels and platforms (M) 5.3.1.2 Increase clicks to ChristchurchNZ website by 25% year on year Targets combined 5.1.7.3 Ensure Christchurch is well positioned as a Confident City that is attractive to businesses, residents, visitors, students and potential migrants: 50 engagements with trade agents or investors in priority markets and sectors (C) ChristchurchNZ leads the promotion and marketing of Christchurch and Canterbury to visitors: At least 50 famils hosted and 10 trade events led or attended in priority markets Engagements with trade agents and investors in priority markets and sectors.
 Sectors - business, leisure visitor, convention, screen, education, Antarctic and media Change in wording to reflect that potential issues with traditional trade engagement techniques i.e. famils during the Covid-19 outbreak require new ways of working.
 Sector list added for clarity on the breadth of engagements.
 Reduced by 10 in 2021/22 to reflect expected limitations on international movement of people in 2021/22.
 No specific need for community consultation.
-Economic Strategy and Insight 2.8.1.2; 5.0.16.5; 5.1.7.2 Provide leadership in inclusive and sustainable economic development for Christchurch: Christchurch Visitor Strategy is reviewed and approved; (year 2) Christchurch Major Events Strategy is reviewed and approved; (year 3) Antarctic Gateway Strategy is reviewed and approved; (year 3) (M) Measures were identified as LTP (Community) Levels of Service for LTP 2018.
+Economic Strategy and Insight S 2.8.1.2; 5.0.16.5; 5.1.7.2 Provide leadership in inclusive and sustainable economic development for Christchurch: Christchurch Visitor Strategy is reviewed and approved; (year 2) Christchurch Major Events Strategy is reviewed and approved; (year 3) Antarctic Gateway Strategy is reviewed and approved; (year 3) (M) Measures were identified as LTP (Community) Levels of Service for LTP 2018.
 For LTP 2021, these have been reclassified as a non-LTP (Management) measures, therefore will be retained as a Levels of Service, but not published in the LTP.
 City economic strategies are reviewed and approved in context of Greater Christchurch 2050 Strategic Framework and Goals.
 Reclassification to meet Audit and Governance expectations.
 Grouped all city strategies ChristchurchNZ is responsible for into a single measure to provide clearer presentation of strategy work programme.
 Added GC2050 context to ensure alignment with overarching long-term strategic direction for the city.
 None required.
 Wording change only.
-Note reclassification from C to M 5.1.2.3 Provide leadership in inclusive and sustainable economic development for Christchurch: ChristchurchNZ provides leadership in inclusive and sustainable economic development for Christchurch: Replaced the measure relating to city leadership to specifically focus on economic recovery leadership to reflect the need for Broadened and combined levels of service relating to economic analysis and reporting to reflect the importance of city wide and national use of No specific need for community consultation.
+Note reclassification from C to M 5.1.2.3 Provide leadership in inclusive and sustainable economic development for Christchurch: 12 economic reports are produced ChristchurchNZ provides leadership in inclusive and sustainable economic development for Christchurch: 5.1.2.2 Quarterly Economic Report is produced and available on the ChristchurchNZ website Replaced the measure relating to city leadership to specifically focus on economic recovery leadership to reflect the need for economic activity to focus on response to a global recession over coming years.
+Economic research and insights reports provide city partners with robust evidence Broadened and combined levels of service relating to economic analysis and reporting to reflect the importance of city wide and national use of economic insights and to capture a wider range of the economic reporting No specific need for community consultation.